Attainable forms of Assouad spectra: Classifying the forms of Assouad spectra

-The concatenation of a finite tuple of functions is defined similarly. \end{definition} Now, we can prove that (b) implies (a) in \cref{it:assouad-char}.
+and we define $f(x)=f_1(0)$ for $x\leq 0$.
+The concatenation of a finite tuple of functions is defined similarly. \end{definition} We next prove the converse direction of \cref{it:assouad-char}.
 For the convenience of the reader, we also give an explicit description of the construction technique in $\R$.
-Note that, in the proof of \cref{t:moran-exist}, the precise choice of the contractions $(r_i)_{i=1}^\infty\subset(0,1/2]$ is concealed in the application of \cite[Lemma~3.4]{br2022} in \cref{p:Moran-cnst}.
+Note that in the proof of \cref{t:moran-exist}, the precise choice of the contractions $(r_i)_{i=1}^\infty\subset(0,1/2]$ is concealed in the application of \cref{l:moran} in \cref{p:Moran-cnst}.

 Let $\varphi\in\mathcal{A}_1$ be some fixed function.
 Fix some small constant $\delta_1$.
-Then we will inductively choose constants $r^{(n)}_1,\ldots,r^{(n)}_{m_n}$ in $(0,1/2]$ for each $n\in\N$ so that for each $1\leq i\leq m_n$,
+Then we will inductively choose constants $r^{(n)}_1,\ldots,r^{(n)}_{m_n}$ in $(0,1/2]$ for each $n\in\N$ so that for each $1\leq j\leq m_n$

 where $\theta$ is such that $\delta_n^{1/\theta}\approx\delta_n\cdot r^{(n)}_1\cdots r^{(n)}_j$, and $m_n$ satisfies $\delta_n\cdot r^{(n)}_1\cdots r^{(n)}_{m_n}\approx \delta_n^{n}$.
 Then take $R_n$ very small, and set $\delta_{n+1}=\delta_n\cdot r^{(n)}_1\cdots r^{(n)}_{m_n}\cdot R_n$.
 Now let $C$ denote the Moran set corresponding to the sequence